spacetelescope/jwst/docs/jwst/outlier_detection/arguments.rst

 ``--kernel_size``
   The size of the kernel to use to normalize the pixel differences.
 The kernel size must only contain odd values.
+Valid values are a pair of ints in a single string (for example "7 7").

 ``--threshold_percent``
   The threshold (in percent) of the normalized minimum pixel difference used to identify bad pixels.